-Direct Component Funds ("Bucket 1"): Seven percent of these funds will be directly allocated to counties affected in Florida (5.25 percent to the eight disproportionately affected counties in the Panhandle from Escambia to Wakulla counties; and 1.75 percent to the non-disproportionately impacted Gulf Coastal counties).
+Gulf Coast counties in Florida (5.25 percent to the eight disproportionately affected counties in the Panhandle from Escambia to Wakulla counties; and 1.75 percent to the 15 non-disproportionately impacted Gulf Coastal counties - Jefferson to Monroe counties).
 To receive funds under the Direct Component, each county is required to submit a Multiyear Implementation Plan, subject to review by the U.S. Department of the Treasury, detailing the county's plan to expend funds for a set of publically vetted projects and goals (FDEP 2016b).

-Comprehensive Plan Component ("Bucket 2"): A portion of RESTORE funds will go toward projects with a wider geographic benefit (multiple states).
-These projects are selected by the Gulf Coast Ecosystem Restoration Council, which includes the five Gulf States and six federal agencies.
+Comprehensive Plan Component ("Bucket 2"): The Gulf Coast Ecosystem Restoration Council, which includes the five Gulf States and six federal agencies, is charged with developing and implementing a Comprehensive Plan for the Gulf Coast Region.
 Projects can be submitted by the Council members and federally recognized Native American tribes.

 Spill Impact Component ("Bucket 3"): Each of the five Gulf states will receive these funds to implement a State Expenditure Plan.
 In Florida, this plan is being developed through the Gulf Consortium, which was created by inter-local agreement among Florida's 23 Gulf Coast counties.
+Once developed and approved by the Governor, the State Expenditure Plan shall be submitted by the Governor to the RESTORE Council for its review and approval.
 Projects will be submitted by each of the 23 counties on Florida's Gulf Coast.

-National Resource Damage Assessment (NRDA)
+Natural Resource Damage Assessment

 The Oil Pollution Act of 1990 authorizes certain state and federal agencies to evaluate the impacts of the Deepwater Horizon oil spill.
-This legal process, known as NRDA, determines the type and amount of restoration needed to compensate the public for damages caused by the oil spill.
+This legal process, known as Natural Resource Damage Assessment (NRDA), determines the type and amount of restoration needed to compensate the public for damages caused by the oil spill.
 The FDEP, along with the FWC, are co-trustees on the Deepwater Horizon Trustee Council.

-National Fish and Wildlife Foundation (NFWF)
+National Fish and Wildlife Foundation

 The National Fish and Wildlife Foundation (NFWF) established the GEBF to administer funds arising from plea agreements that resolve the criminal cases against BP and Transocean.
 The purpose of the GEBF, as set forth in the plea agreements, is to remedy harm and eliminate or reduce the risk of future harm to Gulf Coast natural resources.
 The plea agreements require the NFWF to consult with state and federal resource agencies in identifying projects.
 The FWC and the FDEP work directly with the NFWF to identify projects for the state of Florida, in consultation with the USFWS and NOAA.
 From 2013 to 2018, the GEBF will receive a total of \$356 million for natural resource projects in Florida.
 However, the allocation of funds is not limited to five years.
-The amount of these funds that will be allocated to projects in the St. Marks River and Apalachee Bay watershed is unknown as of this writing.
+The amount of these funds that will be allocated to projects in the Ochlockonee River and Bay watershed is unknown as of this writing.